National Semiconductor SC/MP: Addressing and index registers

-Like most 8-bit microprocessors of the era, the SC/MP is based around a 16-bit address and an 8-bit data bus.
+Like most 8-bit microprocessors of the era, the SC/MP is based around a 16-bit address bus and an 8-bit data bus.
 To lower pin count, the external address bus contains only 12 pins, sharing 4 pins from the data bus to create a complete 16-bit address.
-Internally, the program counter is twelve bits wide, and there are separate instructions to set the upper four bits.
-This provides a memory map of sixteen four-kilobyte pages, and program code could not refer to code or data outside its own page.
-Internally it provided five registers plus the program counter.
-Subroutine and Interrupt handling were implemented by Pointer Register 3 (P3) although this could also be used as a general purpose 16 bit Index register.
+The processor's control code only directly modifies the lower 12-bits of the program counter, and there are separate instructions to set the upper four bits by copying an 8-bit value into the high byte.
+This provides a memory map of sixteen four-kilobyte pages, and program code could not refer to code or immediate or PC-relative data outside its own page.
+Thus the memory is arranged as 16 pages of 4 KB each.
+This leads to a curiosity of the design; when the program counter reaches the end of a page, it does not move to the next page, it returns to the start of the current page.